Marine Atlantic: History of Newfoundland ferry services

 From 1851, when the Colony of Newfoundland took over the operation of the post office, the government contracted for packet boats.
 By 1860 subsidized schooners were operating on the northeast coast from Greenspond to New Perlican, and along the south coast from Placentia to Channel-Port aux Basques.
 The first steam-packet, Lady LeMarchant, operated on Conception Bay after 1852.

 In 1860 the government decided to subsidize a regularly scheduled steamer service.
-The first vessel chartered to the service was the Victoria in 1862.
-In 1863 Ariel took over, alternating a northern run to Twillingate (later extended to Tilt Cove) with a southern run to LaPoile.
+The first vessel chartered to the service was Victoria in 1862.
+In 1863, Ariel took over, alternating a northern run to Twillingate (later extended to Tilt Cove) with a southern run to LaPoile.
 In 1871 Grieve and Co. replaced Ariel with Leopard and Tiger, inaugurating northern and southern runs based at St. John's, to Battle Harbour in the north, and to Halifax in the south.
 After 1877 the two-steamer coastal service continued with Bowring Brothers' Curlew and Plover, while Lady Glover ran in Conception Bay.
 In 1888 Harvey & Co. took over the service, with Conscript (on the northern service) and Volunteer.
-The packet Hercules, then later Alert, began running in Placentia Bay, while Favourite ran in Trinity Bay and Lady Glover in Notre Dame Bay.
+The packet Hercules, later Alert, began running in Placentia Bay, while Favourite ran in Trinity Bay and Lady Glover in Notre Dame Bay.
 Once the railway reached Harbour Grace there was no need for a steam-packet on Conception Bay.
-After Volunteer was lost in 1891, Harvey's commissioned Grand Lake and renamed Conscript the Virginia Lake.
+After Volunteer was lost in 1891, Harvey's commissioned Grand Lake and renamed Conscript to Virginia Lake.
 Meanwhile, Farquhar's Harlaw served western Newfoundland, out of Halifax.

 With its completion of the Newfoundland Railway in 1898 and following its agreement with the Newfoundland Government, the Reid Newfoundland Company under Robert G. Reid began operating coastal and ferry services for the island and Labrador, to be integrated with the railway.
-By 1900 they comprised a fleet of eight vessels known as the "Alphabet Fleet."
-Each vessel in the Alphabet Fleet was built in Scotland and given the name of a Scottish location by the Reids, who were of Scottish ancestry.
+By 1900 they comprised a fleet of eight vessels known as the Alphabet Fleet.
+Each vessel in the Alphabet Fleet was built in Scotland and given the name of a Scottish location by the Reids, who were from Scotland.

 In 1904, in response to complaints about the Reid service, the Newfoundland government subsidized the use of two outside vessels for the coastal service, the Portia and Prospero, and in 1912, set up a similar arrangement for use of the Sagona and Fogota.